asmallteapot/dotfiles-old/README.md

 I copied a lot of this from [Ryan Bates’ dotfiles](https://github.com/ryanb/dotfiles/).
 And a lot of other places that I can’t remember.

 ## License
-Copyright © 2013 Bill Williams
+Copyright © 2016 Ellen Teapot

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the